Habitat for Humanity plans to build affordable units in Rifle

 The grand total of major fees for the proposed project is $245,409.

-During a Wednesday city council workshop, council members asked whether waiving some feeds would in fact keep the units affordable.
+During a Wednesday City Council workshop, council members asked whether waiving some feeds would in fact keep the units affordable.

 “If we give them this credit, is it going to decrease the price of these condos?”
-Council Member Clint Hostettler said.
+Council member Clint Hostettler said.

 The current year-to-date average sales price (through April) for a condo or townhome in Garfield County is $383,039, a 15.7% increase from 2020, according to data provided by the Colorado Association of Realtors.

-Councilmember Sean Strode echoed Hostettler’s views.
+Council member Sean Strode echoed Hostettler’s views.

-“I want to make sure that people can afford to live there, that we’re not actually just setting them up to failure,” He said.
+“I want to make sure that people can afford to live there, that we’re not actually just setting them up to failure,” he said.
 “And I don’t know if that’s my role to come in and say that they need to do this, but that’s how I feel.”

-Council Member Brian Condie said he’d like to see city employees live in the proposed units.
+Council member Brian Condie said he’d like to see city employees live in the proposed units.

 “I want city employees, even in one of these condos, you know?
 Get them out of their own rentals, so that they can start equity in our community,” he said.
 “That’s what I’m talking about: handling all the city employees.”

-Though no action was taken since it’s just a workshop, Hostettler said he’s willing to approve up to $100,000 in fee waivers for the proposed development.
+Though no action was taken because it was just a workshop, Hostettler said he’s willing to approve up to $100,000 in fee waivers for the proposed development.

 On Thursday, Habitat for Humanity Roaring Fork Valley President Gail Schwartz said the organization would be “so grateful” if the city were to approve $100,000 in fee waivers.

-“For the city council to consider forgoing certain fees is really, really exceptional,” she said.
+“For the City Council to consider forgoing certain fees is really, really exceptional,” she said.

 Currently, Habitat is looking to build the units at an estimated $200 per square foot, Schwartz said.